porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/layout/spacing/spacing.design.md

 Developers measure the spacing of typography from the bounding box of the text element.
-When working with typography, the bounding box should be placed within the grid parameters, even if the baseline of the typography is not on the grid line.It's best to always create texts using the text tool, not as a box!
+When working with typography, the bounding box should be placed within the grid parameters, even if the baseline of the typography is not on the grid line.
+It's best to always create texts using the text tool, not as a box!

 ![Text box placement](./assets/spacings-bounding-box.png)